noelkronenberg/aircards/README.md

 # AirCards

-A card game for AirDrop.
+A simple URL-based question game for AirDrop.

 ## Message Demo